linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 # ESTIMATING THE VALUE OF HOLDINGS IN PRIVATE COMPANIES

 When a publicly traded firm has a cross holding in a private company, it is often difficult to obtain information on the private company and to value it.
 Consequently, you might have to make your best estimate of how much this holding is worth based on the limited information that you have available.
 One way to do this is to estimate the multiple of book value at which firms in the same business (as the private business in which you have holdings) typically trade at and apply this multiple to the book value of the holding in the private business.
-Assume, for instance, that you are trying to estimate the value of the holdings of a pharmaceutical firm in five privately held biotechnology firms, and that these holdings collectively have a book value of $50 million.
-If biotechnology firms typically trade at 10 times book value, the estimated market value of these holdings would be $500 million.
+Assume, for instance, that you are trying to estimate the value of the holdings of a pharmaceutical firm in five privately held biotechnology firms, and that these holdings collectively have a book value of \$50 million.
+If biotechnology firms typically trade at 10 times book value, the estimated market value of these holdings would be \$500 million.

 In fact, this approach can be generalized to estimate the value of complex holdings when you lack the information to estimate the value for each holding or there are too many such holdings.
 For example, you could be valuing a Japanese firm with dozens of cross holdings.
 You could estimate a value for the cross holdings by applying a multiple of book value to their cumulative book value.

 # ILLUSTRATION 16.6: Valuing Holdings in Other Companies

 Segovia Entertainment operates in a wide range of entertainment businesses.
-The firm reported  $300 million in operating income (EBIT) on capital invested of$ 1,500 million in the current year; the total debt outstanding is $500 million.
-A portion of the operating income ( $100 million), capital invested ($ 400 million), and debt outstanding ( $150 million) represent Segovia's holdings in Seville Television, a television station owner.
+The firm reported  \$300 million in operating income (EBIT) on capital invested of\$ 1,500 million in the current year; the total debt outstanding is \$500 million.
+A portion of the operating income ( \$100 million), capital invested (\$ 400 million), and debt outstanding ( \$150 million) represent Segovia's holdings in Seville Television, a television station owner.
 Segovia owns only 51\% of Seville, but Seville's financials are fully consolidated with those of Segovia.$  In addition, Segovia owns 15\% of LatinWorks, a record and CD company.
 These holdings have been categorized as minority passive investments, and the dividends from the investments are shown as part of Segovia's net income but not as part of its operating income.
-LatinWorks reported operating income of  $80 million on capital invested of$ 250 million in the current year; the firm has $100 million in debt outstanding.
+LatinWorks reported operating income of  \$80 million on capital invested of\$ 250 million in the current year; the firm has \$100 million in debt outstanding.
 We will assume the following:

 The cost of capital for Segovia Entertainment, without considering its holdings in either Seville or LatinWorks, is  $10\%$ .
 The firm is in stable growth, with operating income (again not counting the holdings) growing  $5\%$  a year in perpetuity.